 Evacuations ordered in Colorado and Utah as crews battle new blazes

-Blazes roaring through Colorado and Utah have pushed people from their homes and caused damage that officials have not yet been able to assess.
+Blazes roaring through Colorado and Utah have pushed people from their homes, with adverse weather conditions hampering firefighters’ efforts.

+A new fire broke out in Boulder County, Colorado, on Sunday as firefighters continued to fight the CalWood fire, which has become the county’s biggest blaze on record since it began Saturday.

 The Range Fire, burning just outside the city of Orem, has prompted the evacuation of about 10 homes as it burned 1,500 acres.
 It is 0% contained, the post said.
 Meanwhile the Fire Canyon Fire is estimated to be burning through 1,600 acres, but it is not currently threatening any structures.